nicolasdespres/respect/README.md

 the syntax and semantic have been followed.
 You should note that there is no "loader" available yet in this library.
 In other word, you cannot instantiate a Schema class from a _JSON Schema_ string representation.

+# Coming soon

+Many other great features are planned for the next releases.
+Here a short list of what is coming soon:

+* Non-experimental extensible validator API.
+* More extensible DSL API: define your own definition class, create macros not based on core statements.
+* More extensible Schema API: sub-class Schema not only CompositeSchema.
+* A way to set options for nested schema in custom types.
+* More extensible dumpers API.

+And many more... see the issue tracker with tag FIXME for more information.

 # Getting help

 The easiest way to get help about how to use this library is to post your question on the